-- External insulation with cavity wall insulation - Micro CHP
+- External insulation with cavity wall insulation - Biomass boiler (Exempted Appliance if in Smoke Control Area)

 Financial Support and the Green Deal

 Green Deal Finance allows you to pay for some of the cost of your improvements in instalments under a Green Deal Plan (note that this is a credit agreement, but with instalments being added to the electricity bill for the property).
 The availability of a Green Deal Plan will depend upon your financial circumstances.
 There is a limit to how much Green Deal Finance can be used, which is determined by how much energy the improvements are estimated to save for a 'typical household'.